pinobatch/pently/docs/pentlyas.md

 automatically introduce rests between notes for staccato feel.

-**TODO:** A future version of Pently may introduce a command to "bar check", or pad a pattern with rests or notes to the end of a measure.
+**TODO:** A future version of Pently may introduce a command to "bar check", or ensure that a particular point in a pattern lies at a measure boundary.

 Pattern effects
 ---------------